Detailed Guide to ServBay Directory Structure

 backup/config

-: Database backups for MariaDB, MySQL, PostgreSQL, MongoDB, and more.backup/ssl
+: backups for MariaDB, MySQL, PostgreSQL, MongoDB databasesbackup/ssl

-: Backups of your website project files from/Applications/ServBay/www
+: backups for your website project files in/Applications/ServBay/www

-Regularly review this folder, and consider moving backup files to external storage for enhanced disaster recovery.
+Periodically check this directory and consider migrating backup files to external drives for better disaster recovery.

 )